 - Q: A long-time friend recently took a job with a Foresters supplier.
 We've socialized frequently for several years.
 With my friend's new job, has our friendship turned into an ethical problem? - A: Foresters policy is not intended to disrupt personal friendships.
 However, if you select or supervise the supplier or the individual on behalf of Foresters, you should disclose your friendship to management and may need to excuse yourself from participating in decisions on the supplier. - Q: I'm a Human Resources representative at Foresters.
 We use recruitment agencies in the course of our work.
 The agency I've used sometimes send me a box of chocolates to thank us for our business.
 Am I allowed to accept this? - A: Yes.
 The gift is provided infrequently and is of nominal value.
 If there were several gifts from the same firm, you would need to consider whether a conflict of interest exists.
-Speak to your manager, or a representative from Human Resources or Compliance if you have any questions. - Q. My wife has just got a new job as a sales manager for a company that provides Foresters with food and beverage services.
-Should I tell anyone about this?

-- A. Yes.
+Speak to your manager, or a representative from Human Resources or Compliance if you have any questions.

+- Q. My wife has just got a new job as a sales manager for a company that provides Foresters with food and beverage services.
+Should I tell anyone about this? - A. Yes.
 Let your manager know, as soon as possible, and make sure you are not in a position to retain, influence or oversee your wife's company.
-You should also update your Code of Ethics Certification and Disclosure form. - Q: If I refer a family member for a role at Foresters and they are hired do I need to complete an additional Code of Ethics Certification and Disclosure Form. even though I completed one during the annual process? - A: Yes, you will need to disclose that a family member has been hired (including summer students) by completing a new Code of Ethics Certification and Disclosure Form and forwarding to Human Resources as soon as the family member is hired. - Q: If a supplier provides me tickets or invites me to a sporting or entertainment event can I go? - A: Seek approval.
+You should also update your Code of Ethics Certification and Disclosure form. - Q: If I refer a family member for a role at Foresters and they are hired do I need to complete an additional Code of Ethics Certification and Disclosure Form, even though I completed one during the annual process? - A: Yes, you will need to disclose that a family member has been hired (including summer students) by completing a new Code of Ethics Certification and Disclosure Form and forwarding to Human Resources as soon as the family member is hired.

+- Q: If a supplier provides me tickets or invites me to a sporting or entertainment event, can I go? - A: Seek approval.
 This offer is potentially valuable and accepting this offer may be a breach of Foresters policies.
-You should discuss this with your manager and/or speak to Compliance.
+You should discuss this with your manager and/or speak to your Human Resources or Compliance representative. - Q: I am a licensed advisor or producer who is contracted with a non-Foresters entity, do I have to disclose my contract? - A: Yes, you will need to disclose all advisor or producer contracts, including in respect of products not offered by Foresters, on your Code of Ethics Certification and Disclosure Form.